FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/value-standards-compliant-authentication.md

 Even better, by using an auth system such as FusionAuth, you don't even need to implement all of these protocols.
 You can use FusionAuth to manage your user authentication and it comes with support for OAuth, SAML, and OIDC out of the box.

-Whatever tools you choose to use, your understanding of when and why OAuth, OIDC, SAML and FIDO are appropriate can help you choose the best authentication standard for your organization's goals, attention to security, finances, and future interoperability.
+ Whatever tools you choose to use, your understanding of when and why OAuth, OIDC, SAML, and FIDO are appropriate can help you choose the best authentication standard for your organization's goals, security posture, finances, and future growth.